 - Operation and maintenance of LFG extraction systems at Bishop-Sunland Landfill, according to the approved Corrective Action Plan (CAP).
 Emissions monitoring (and filter changeout as necessary) of the carbon filters according to Permits to Operate issued by the GBUAPCD. - Monitoring of LFG perimeter probes at each of the Landfills, in accordance with Title 27.
-Exceedance of 5 percent by volume of methane at any perimeter probe requires notification to the LEA and CalRecycle, with potential corrective action, as necessary. - Quarterly or semi-annual groundwater monitoring and reporting, according to current WDRs and MRPs issued by the LRWQCB for each of the Landfills.
+Exceedance of 5 percent by volume of methane at any perimeter probe requires notification to the LEA and CalRecycle, with potential corrective action, as necessary.

+- Quarterly or semi-annual groundwater monitoring and reporting, according to current WDRs and MRPs issued by the LRWQCB for each of the Landfills.
 These WDRs dictate evaluation monitoring and corrective action procedures if impacts to groundwater are observed, and the County plans to continually comply with, and update these WDRs as necessary to reduce impacts from landfilled waste to groundwater beneath the facilities. - Implementation of recycling, diversion, and household hazardous waste disposal programs to prevent these materials from being landfilled. - Control of windblown trash through daily cover operations, wind fences, and other measures as dictated by the LEA and/or CalRecycle. - Dust control through application of water to roads and active working faces, as necessary or as dictated by the GBUAPCD.
 It is anticipated that the current practice of trucking water onto the site for Independence and Lone Pine Landfill operations would continue until the town water systems are extended to provide water from the town water systems to supply these two landfills. - Revisions to the Sampling and Analysis Plans for Contaminated Soil Landfarm and Septage Ponds at the Bishop-Sunland Landfill, to maintain compliance with the WDRs and MRP for the site, as is currently being required by the LRWQCB.
-The County is also evaluating potential improvements to the Bishop-Sunland septage ponds to maintain compliance and mitigate potential impacts to the environment.
+The County is also separately evaluating potential improvements to the septage ponds at the Bishop-Sunland Landfill. septage ponds to maintain compliance and mitigate potential impacts to the environment.
+If required, improvements to these septage ponds would be considered a separate project and evaluated as such pursuant to the requirements of CEQA.